 The ruins of Sigiriya are the most important of the ancient sites of Sri Lanka.
 Located on top of a rock plateau overlooking a verdant jungle are the mysterious ruins of the 5th century fortress of King Kasyapa.

-Be sure to climb the spiral staircase to see the spectacular 1500-year-old frescoes located on an overhang 90 meters up.
+Be sure to climb the spiral staircase to see the spectacular 1500-year-old frescoes located on an overhang 90 meter up.

-This magnificent archaeological site, an important pilgrimage site for Sri Lankans has been declared by UNESCO as a World Heritage Site.
+This magnificent archaeological site, an important pilgrimage site for Sri Lanka Tourism has been declared by UNESCO as a World Heritage Site.

 Tea Growing at Nuwara Eliya in Sri Lanka